-A large brown dog laying on the floor on a dog bed
+A brown pitbull laying on the ground

 whipworms in dogs